trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/muelu_factories_for_transfer_operators.rst

 .. literalinclude:: ../../../test/tutorial/s3a.xml
   :language: xml

 Beside the **TentiativePFactory** which is responsible to generate the unsmoothed transfer operators we also introduce the **UncoupledAggregationFactory` with this example.
 In the **Factories** section of the XML file you find both an entry for the aggregation factory and the prolongation operator factory with its parameters.
 In the **Hierarchy** section the defined factories are just put in into the multigrid setup algorithm.
-That is, the factory with the name **UncoupledAggregationFact** is used to generate the **Aggregates** and the **myTentativePFact** is responsible for generating borh the (unsmoothed) prolongation operator P and the (coarse) near null space vectors **Nullspace**.
+That is, the factory with the name **UncoupledAggregationFact** is used to generate the **Aggregates** and the **myTentativePFact** is responsible for generating both the (unsmoothed) prolongation operator P and the (coarse) near null space vectors **Nullspace**.

 .. note::